Richard Baratz specializes, literally, in the art of money making.

 One of only two U.S. currency manufacturing facilities in the world, this Fort Worth “money factory” produces more than half of the nation’s paper currency order—or about 17.1 million notes a day and approximately $171 billion in face value for 2017—thus maintaining the assumption that things are indeed bigger in Texas.

 In the late 1980s, a need arose for a second currency facility outside of Washington, D.C.
 The final three choices came down to Fort Worth, Denver and Las Vegas.
-According to Charlene Williams, BEP deputy director and chief operating officer, “the civic pride of the people here in Fort Worth” was one reason why the North Texas town was selected.
-Twenty-six years since it opened, the Bureau of Engraving and Printing has grown to require over 600 full-time employees, 200 contractors and workers from 11 different trade unions to keep the Fort Worth operation running 24 hours a day, five days a week, with plans to increase both its size in square footage and staff.
+According to Charlene Williams, BEP associate director and chief operating officer, “the civic pride of the people here in Fort Worth” was one reason why the North Texas town was selected.
+Twenty-eight years since it opened, the Bureau of Engraving and Printing has grown to require over 600 full-time employees, 200 contractors and workers from 11 different trade unions to keep the Fort Worth operation running 24 hours a day, five days a week, with plans to increase both its size in square footage and staff.

 “The BEP’s focus is to design and manufacture currency notes that incorporate strong security features to protect your heard-earned money,” Williams said.
 In her role, Williams oversees the production floor to maximize efficiency and ensure every aspect of printing meets government standards.
 It’s a daunting task, especially when seeing the scale and complexity of the Fort Worth operation.

 “[People] need to have confidence in these notes,” Williams said, as they’re circulated worldwide and must retain a level of integrity that’s difficult to counterfeit.
 As an engraver at the Bureau, Baratz’s role represents one of the earliest steps in the money manufacturing process, and a craft that has existed at the Bureau since its inception over 150 years ago.